Cinema of South Korea: Recovery (1980–1996)

 In the 1980s, the South Korean government began to relax its censorship and control of the film industry.
 The Motion Picture Law of 1984 allowed independent filmmakers to begin producing films, and the 1986 revision of the law allowed more films to be imported into South Korea.

 Meanwhile, South Korean films began reaching international audiences for the first time in a significant way.
 Director Im Kwon-taek's Mandala (1981) won the Grand Prix at the 1981 Hawaii Film Festival, and he soon became the first Korean director in years to have his films screened at European film festivals.
 His film Gilsoddeum (1986) was shown at the 36th Berlin International Film Festival, and actress Kang Soo-yeon won Best Actress at the 1987 Venice International Film Festival for her role in Im's film, The Surrogate Woman.

-In 1988, the South Korean government lifted all restrictions on foreign films, and American film companies began to set up offices in South Korea.
+In 1985, the South Korean government signed an agreement to lift all restrictions on foreign films, allowing US companies to import films freely and distribute their films in Korea rather than through Korean distributors.
+By 1988, United International Pictures (UIP) and 20th Century Fox had set up offices in the country.
+However, the Performance Ethics Committee would not allow more than one film per company on its censorship list at a time and took over 2 months to approve a film for release, which restricted the number of films that could be released.
+In September 1988, Fatal Attraction was the first film to be directly distributed by a US company (UIP), with the film sold on a royalty basis, but the release led to protests from Korean film directors, producers and distributors as they were concerned that UIP wanted to remit all the ticket sale revenue to the US which would have a negative impact on the manufacture and promotion of Korean motion pictures.
 In order for domestic films to compete, the government once again enforced a screen quota that required movie theaters to show domestic films for at least 146 days per year.
 However, despite the quota, the market share of domestic films was only 16 percent by 1993.

 The South Korean film industry was once again changed in 1992 with Kim Ui-seok's hit film Marriage Story, released by Samsung.
 It was the first South Korean movie to be released by business conglomerate known as a chaebol, and it paved the way for other chaebols to enter the film industry, using an integrated system of financing, producing, and distributing films.

-It is important to note that until 1996, when the Film Promotion Law was passed, the film industry was still subject to censorship.
+Until 1996, when the Film Promotion Law was passed, the film industry was still subject to censorship.
 Censoring of scripts in pre-production was officially dismissed in the late 1980s, still producers were unofficially expected to present two copies to the Public Performance Ethics Committee, who had the power to modify by completely cutting scenes.